Direct experimental test of commutation relation via weak value: Methods

-Identifying the incoherent part as $I_{\rm{inc}} = \lvert\Psi_1\rvert^2 + \lvert\Psi_2\rvert^2$, it is straightforward to see that \eqref{eq:I_C_2path} is equivalent to \eqref{adaptC}.
+Identifying the incoherent part as $I_{\rm{inc}} = \lvert\Psi_1\rvert^2 + \lvert\Psi_2\rvert^2$, it is straightforward to see that Eq.\,\eqref{eq:I_C_2path} is equivalent to Eq.\,\eqref{adaptC}.
 The time-dependent intensity in our experiment can then be written as

-$\lvert\Psi_1\rvert^2$ and $\lvert\Psi_2\rvert^2$ are intensities for the isolated path $I$ and $II$, that have been measured separately to apply the correction.
-An example of such a signal is shown in Fig.\,(\ref{fig:expResults_TOFRaw}).
-The visibility $\eta$ is extracted from a fit of \eqref{eq:I_C_2path} to the intensities of an empty interferometer, when $\chi$ is varied.
-In our measurements the average value of $\eta$ was $0.79$.
+$\lvert\Psi_1\rvert^2$ and $\lvert\Psi_2\rvert^2$ are intensities for the isolated path $I$ and $II$, respectively, which are measured separately to apply the correction.
+An example of such a signal is shown in Fig.\,\ref{fig:expResults_TOFRaw}.
+The visibility $\eta$ is extracted from an interferogram of an empty interferometer by fitting according to Eq.\,\eqref{eq:I_C_2path}.
+In our measurements the average value $\eta$ is $0.79$.